-Readers appreciate the evidence-based insight that is in this book to help strengthen and nurture relationships.
+Readers appreciate the evidence-based insight that is in this relationship book to help strengthen and nurture relationships.

-This book was written to help people create relationships that are connected on all levels, including emotional, intellectual, sexual, and spiritual.
+This relationship book for couples was written to help people create relationships that are connected on all levels, including emotional, intellectual, sexual, and spiritual.

-It offers a guide to teach people tools they need to create these deep relationships.
-It also tells the readers some tips for keeping your relationship loving and passionate each day.
+It offers a guide to teach couples helpful tools they need to create these deep relationships.
+It also gives couples some tips for keeping their relationship loving and passionate each day.

 However, in a mindful relationship, you are intentional with your actions and interactions with your partner.
 This allows each of you to respond to each other’s needs and not react negatively to challenges that come up.